Purley, London

-Purley is an area of the London Borough of Croydon in London, England, 11.7 miles south of Charing Cross, with a history going back at least 800 years.
+Purley is an area of the London Borough of Croydon in Greater London, England, 11.7 miles south of Charing Cross, with a history going back at least 800 years.
 It was originally granted as an estate from holdings at Sanderstead and until as a district of Surrey and then, with neighbouring Coulsdon, as an urban district that became an electoral ward of the London Borough of Croydon, becoming part of the ceremonial county of London, in 1965.
 In 2018 the Purley ward was divided into two: Purley and Woodcote, and Purley Oaks and Riddlesdown.

 Purley is a suburban area of South London, and the quintessential suburban environment has been referenced in fictional and popular culture, most notably as the setting for the long running Terry and June sitcom.

-Purley had a population of about 14,000 in 2011.
+Purley had a population of 15,184 in 2022.

 History

 Toponymy

-The name derives from an estate, mentioned in about 1200 when it was deeded to one William de Pirelea, son of Osbert de Pirelea by the abbot of St. Peter’s monastery near Winchester.
-The original meaning of Purley was probably a wood or clearing where pear trees grow, derived from "Pirlea" which from Anglo Saxon pir, pear or pirige, pear tree and leá, a clearing or a place.
+The name derives from an estate, mentioned in about 1200 when it was deeded to one William de Pirelea, son of Osbert de Pirelea by the abbot of St. Peter's monastery near Winchester.
+The original meaning of Purley was probably a wood or clearing where pear trees grow, derived from "Pirlea", which is from Anglo Saxon pir, pear or pirige, pear tree and leá, a clearing or a place.